mlnrt/pexip-logs-in-aws/README.md

 ## What does the template include?
 The CloudFormation template allows you to choose if you want to:
-  - process in AWS both the "audit" logs (the OS/process-level application layer logs of the Pexip Infinity servers) and the "support" logs (the higher level application logs, e.g. configuration changes, and communication logs, e.g. SIP, H.323, ICE, REST... communication logs) or just the "support" logs.
+  - process in AWS both the "audit" logs and the "support" logs or just the "support" logs.
   - try to Export the logs after wrangling in S3, to process them in AWS Glue and Athena too, or just use CloudWatch Logs.

 Based on your choices, CloudFormation will provision the below resources: